Dr Anita Skinner

 I am currently the Deputy Programme Director for the Msc in Infectious Diseases (by Distance Learning)

-A common theme for my research is macrophage infection.
+A common theme for my lab research was macrophage infection.